Solar Calendar

-~ - Where does the Sun set on the equinoxes, solstices, and at various times of year?
+2. Where is the sunset on the equinoxes, solstices, and at various times of year?
+(Solar Motion Demonstrator)

 The word “solstice” comes from the Latin words “sol” (sun) and “stit” (stationary).
-Sunset and sunrise horizon positions do not change much from day to day around the solstice times.
-Likewise the elevation angle of the Sun at solar noon in the sky does not change much day to day around solstice times.
+The elevation angle of the Sun at solar noon as well as the sunset and sunrise horizon positions do not change much from day to day around the solstice times.
 By contrast, equinoxes are the times of maximum rate of change of sunset and sunrise horizon positions as well as positions of the Sun at solar noon and number of hours of daylight.

 2024:

-Winter Solstice December 21 at 1:19 am Pacific time.
+Winter Solstice is December 21 at 1:19 am Pacific time.

 - Winter solstice – See PDF.